riker-rs/organization/transition-outline.md

 The purpose of this document is to gain alignment and consensus  on forming the first steps of transition.
 Several Riker users (developers that use or have contributed to Riker) have provided input on how they would like to move forward.
 However, anyone interest in contributing through PRs or comments to this document may do so.

 The style of this document is semi-official, optimizing for ideas and shared thoughts, rather than concrete guides and rules.
-Concrete materials must however emerge from this process.

 Ultimately, this document aims to set direction and initial targets/goals of the reorganization, much like an RFC.